projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 * sphinx                    version: 3.2.1
 * docutils                  version: 0.16
 * sphinx-rtd-theme          version: 0.5.0
-* kconfiglib                version: 14.1.0
 * sphinx-tabs               version: 1.3.0
 * doxygen                   version: 1.8.13

 Depending on your Linux version, install the needed tools.
+You may get a different (newer) version of doxygen noted above that may also work.

 For Ubuntu use:

   .. code-block:: bash